Your shopping cart is empty!

-The menopause is a time during which levels of the hormones oestrogen and progesterone, which control a woman’s menstrual cycle, decline triggering the mentioned above symptoms.
+The menopause is a time during which levels of the female sex hormones estrogen and progesterone, which control women’s menstrual cycle, decline leading to the permanent absence of the menstruation.

 Hormonal imbalance before and during menopause can be exacerbated by many different factors such as lack of physical activity, environmental toxins, fear and negative attitude toward menopause, or chronic emotional stress.

 However, the strongest negative influence on hormonal balance seems to be imposed by an unhealthy refined diet which is deprived of various essentials nutrients such as magnesium, zinc, B vitamins, vitamin E, and vitamin C that are required by the body to make hormones including progesterone and oestrogen and maintain their balance.